Troubleshooting High Availability DHCP Failover¶

 The interfaces must be assigned identically on both nodes, for example: wan=WAN,

 Look at the pool status section at Status > DHCP leases.
-All defined pools (often 1 per interface) are listed here.
-If any of the pools are in a state other than “normal”, then debug the problem.
+All defined pools (often 1 per interface) are listed at the top of that page.

 Check the CARP VIP configuration for VIPs on interfaces used for DHCP failover.

 20, the secondary node must have an Advertising Frequency Skew value

 Both nodes must be running the same version of pfSense® software.
 Update both nodes to the newest available stable release if they do not match.
 Older versions may have problems with various aspects of DHCP failover that have already been corrected.